1zc/CS2-Pterodactyl/README.md

   MasterRequestRestart
   Your server needs to be restarted in order to receive the latest update.
   ```
-- If your server keeps trying to restart itself to update, remove `-autoupdate` from your server's start-up command.
+- If your server on the CS:GO egg keeps trying to restart itself to update (or spamming messages about auto-restarting for updates), remove `-autoupdate` from your server's start-up command.